Byronamh/byronamh/README.md

   plannedProjects:[
-    'Development of an AWS lambda for video format transpiling using ffmpeg in WASM format', 'Restructuring of [deepbowling](https://github.com/Byronamh/deepBowling.frontend) and its entity display engine, opting to use canvas vectors instead of Elements', 'Planning and coding of an web application that detects (and maybe translates) mayan glyphs using AWS rekognition' ]
+    'Development of an AWS lambda for video format transpiling using ffmpeg in WASM format', 'Fork of deepbowling (see pins), to create a Rekognition visualizer opting to use canvas vectors instead of Elements', 'Planning and coding of an web application that detects (and maybe translates) mayan glyphs using AWS rekognition' ]
  }